 - ii.
 The adjacent non-permeable surfaces are designed and constructed to drain entirely to landscaping; or - iii.
 The irrigation designer specifies an alternative design or technology and clearly demonstrates strict adherence to irrigation system design criteria.
 Prevention of overspray and runoff shall be confirmed during the irrigation audit. - bb.
-Slopes Between 15 and 25 percent: Sprinkler heads with a precipitation rate of 0.85 inches per hour or less shall be used on slopes between fifteen 15 and 25 percent or on slopes exceeding fifteen 15 percent within ten feet of hardscapes to minimize runoff. - cc.
+Slopes Between 15 and 25 percent: Sprinkler heads with a precipitation rate of 0.85 inches per hour or less shall be used on slopes between 15 and 25 percent or on slopes exceeding 15 percent within ten feet of hardscapes to minimize runoff. - c.
 Slopes Greater Than 25 Percent.
 Slopes greater than 25 percent shall not be irrigated with an irrigation system with an application rate exceeding 0.75 inches per hour.
 This restriction may be modified by the Zoning Administrator if the landscape designer specifies an alternative design or technology, and clearly demonstrates no runoff or erosion will occur.
 Prevention of runoff and erosion shall be confirmed during the irrigation audit. - 10.
 Soil Types and Infiltration Rate.
 Soil types and infiltration rate shall be considered when designing irrigation systems.
 All irrigation systems shall be designed to avoid runoff, low head drainage, overspray, or other similar conditions where water flows onto adjacent property, non-irrigated areas, walks, roadways, or structures.
-Proper irrigation equipment and schedules, including features such as repeat cycles, shall be used to closely match application rates to infiltration rates, therefore minimizing runoff.
-Special attention shall be given to avoid runoff on slopes and to avoid overspray in planting areas with a width less than ten feet and in median strips. - 11.
+Proper irrigation equipment and schedules, including features such as repeat cycles, shall be used to closely match application rates to infiltration rates, therefore minimizing runoff. - 11.
 Median Strip Irrigation.
 No overhead sprinkler irrigation systems shall be installed in median strips less than eight feet wide. - 12.
-Water Regulation Equipment.
-The irrigation plan shall include the following equipment: - a.
-Separate landscape water meters shall be installed for all projects except for single-family homes or any project with a landscaped area of less than five thousand square feet. - b.
-Automatic control systems shall be required for all irrigation systems and must be able to accommodate all aspects of the design. - C Plants that require different amounts of water shall be irrigated by separate valves.
-If one valve is used for a given area, only plants with similar water use shall be used in that area.
-Anti-drain (check) valves shall be installed in strategic points to minimize or prevent low head drainage. - d.
-Heads and emitters shall have consistent application rates within each control valve circuit.
-Sprinkler heads shall be selected for proper area coverage, application rate, operating pressure, adjustment capability, and ease of maintenance.
+Public Areas.
+Drip or bubbler sprinkler systems shall be installed in public right-of-way and on public facilities for tree, shrubs, ground cover per the master landscape plan as approved by public works director or designee. - 13.
+Nighttime Irrigation.
+Whenever possible, landscape irrigation shall be scheduled between two a.m. and ten a.m. to avoid irrigating during times of high wind or high temperature. - 12.
+Alternative Water Sources.
+All ornamental uses of water in the common areas of a development project, such as ponds, lakes, and fountains, shall be supplied, operated, and maintained with alternative sources of water if they are available. - 13.
+Water Budget.
+Irrigation plans shall include a water budget that includes the following: - a.
+Estimated annual water use (in gallons). - b.
+Irrigated (landscaped) area (in square feet). - c.
+A monthly irrigation schedule for the plant establishment period and the following year.
+This irrigation schedule will include the following information for each valve: - i.
+Plant type. - ii.
+Precipitation rate. - iii.
+Flow rate in gallons per minute.